TechNickAI/AICodeBot/README.md

 We're using AICodeBot to build AICodeBot, and it's upward spiraling all the time.️ We're looking for contributors to help us build it out.
 See [CONTRIBUTING](https://github.com/gorillamania/AICodeBot/blob/main/CONTRIBUTING.md) for more.

-### What it's NOT

-`aicodebot` is a tool for developers, not a replacement for them.
-It's not going to replace your job, but it will make your job easier and more fun.
-It's not going to take over the world, but it will help us build a better one.
-See the *Alignment* section below for more.

-⚠️ AICodeBot currently uses OpenAI's ChatGPT large language models, which can hallucinate and be confidently wrong.
-Sometimes AICodeBot does dumb things, which is why it's mostly *reading* and *advising* and not yet *writing*.
-Much like Tesla's "Full Self Driving", you have to keep your hands on the wheel.

-It's also not a "build a site for me in 5 minutes" tool that takes a well constructed prompt and builds a scaffold for you.
-There are [other tools](https://github.com/AntonOsika/gpt-engineer) for that.
-It's not a no-code platform.
-Instead, AICodeBot is built to work with existing code bases and the git-commit level.
-It's designed to multiply the effectiveness of capable engineers.

 ## Current features - how you can use it today

 | Task | Status |